-May 2023 Initial contact • Invitation letters and participant information are distributed to parents / custody holders May to September 2023 Information meetings at the school • An understandable presentation of the context and purpose of the study • An understandable explanation of the study interventions and measurements to parents and children. • Description of rights and considerations before decision • Description of foreseeable risks, adverse events, complications, and inconveniences • Unpredictable risks • Voluntary participation and right to withdraw at any time • Review of pamphlet "Before you decide" (11.NVK marts 2019)
+August-September 2023 Initial contact • Invitation letters and participant information are distributed to parents / custody holders August-October 2023 Information meetings at the school • An understandable presentation of the context and purpose of the study • An understandable explanation of the study interventions and measurements to parents and children. • Description of rights and considerations before decision • Description of foreseeable risks, adverse events, complications, and inconveniences • Unpredictable risks • Voluntary participation and right to withdraw at any time • Review of pamphlet "Before you decide" (11.NVK marts 2019) • Information regarding handling of personal data / biological material, confidentiality, and general compliance with The European General Data Protection Regulation / Databeskyttelsesforordningen.

-Information regarding handling of personal data/biological material, confidentiality, and general compliance with The European General Data Protection Regulation/Databeskyttelsesforordningen.
-That all data collected during the participation in the study will be used in the event of a participant chooses to withdraw from the study The right to time for reflection Questions Explanation of informed consent and withdrawal Collection of informed consent (including the possibility for 24 hours of consideration time) Evaluation of inclusions/exclusions criteria including the allergy questionnaire Staff education Courses at schools - an education program for teachers and related staff involved in the intervention (see section 6.3.2.4) Preparation of measurements Instructions on dietary recording and accelerometer measurement Round 1: August-November 2023 (baseline) + Round 2: April-June 2024 + Round 4: April-June 2025 (endpoint) Measurements at home: Three-day dietary record, app.
-30 min/day Accelerometry Screen/app time Questionnaires Measurements in school: Fasting blood sample and time for breakfast Height, weight, and waist circumference Body composition (BOD POD and bioimpedance) Blood pressure and heart rate Mounting of accelerometer device
+That all data collected during the participation in the study will be used in the event of a participant chooses to withdraw from the study The right to time for reflection Questions Explanation of informed consent and withdrawal Collection of informed consent (including the possibility for 24 hours of consideration time) Evaluation of inclusion/exclusion criteria including the allergy questionnaire Staff education Courses at schools - an education program for teachers and related staff involved in the intervention (see section 6.3.2.4) Preparation of measurements Instructions on dietary recording and accelerometer measurement Round 1: September- November 2023 (baseline) + Round 3: April- June 2025 (endpoint) Measurements at home: Three-day dietary record, app.
+30 min/day Accelerometry Screen time Questionnaires Adverse events Measurements in school: Fasting blood sample and time for breakfast (only children in DK-East, see below section 6.6.3.3) Height, weight, and waist circumference Body composition (BOD POD and bioimpedance) Blood pressure and resting heart rate Mounting of accelerometer device Cognitive functions and school performance (math and reading)

-• Cognitive functions and school performance (math and reading) • Physical and motor function tests (handgrip strength, balance, vertical jump, sprint, agility, gross and fine motor function) • Yoyo running test • Adverse events • Questionnaires Round 3: August-November 2024 (Subset of round 1,2 and 4) Measurements at home: • Three-day dietary record, app.
-30 min/day • Questionnaires Measurements in school: • Height, weight, and waist circumference • Body composition (BOD POD and bioimpedance) • Blood pressure and heart rate • Physical and motor function tests (handgrip strength, balance, vertical jump, sprint, agility, gross and fine motor function) • Cognitive functions • Yoyo running test • Questionnaires and school tests (math and reading) October 2023 to June 2025 Activities in school and in the community • School lunch 4-5 times per week • Possibly a midmorning snack 4-5 times per week • 3x40 minutes of organized vigorous PA per week in school. • PA in breaks and after school clubs. • Inspiration sheets for families on screen media habits, sleep and dietary habits etc. • Tips and inspiration for staff in after-school clubs on how to follow the national food-based guidelines • Cold-water dispensers and reusable water bottles, if relevant • Parent workshops at the school • Assignments / exercises for children during school time about screen media habits, sleep, nutrition and food competences
+• Aerobic fitness, muscular fitness, strength and sprint performance (Yoyo running test, handgrip strength and sprint test) • Motor function tests (balance, vertical jump, , agility, gross and fine motor function) • Well-being and quality of life questionnaire • Food literacy questionnaire • A questionnaire assessing motivation, confidence, and knowledge in relation to physical activity Round 2: April-June 2024 Measurements at home: • Three-day dietary record, app.
+30 min/day • Screen time • Questionnaires • Adverse events Measurements in school: • Fasting blood sample and time for breakfast (only children in DK-East, see below section 6.6.3.3) • Height, weight, and waist circumference/ • Body composition (bioimpedance) • Blood pressure and resting heart rate • Aerobic fitness, muscular fitness, strength and sprint performance (Yoyo running test, handgrip strength and sprint test) • Well-being and quality of life questionnaire • Food literacy questionnaire October 2023 to June 2025 Activities in school and in the community • School lunch 4 times per week • Tips and inspiration for parents on making healthy midmorning snacks and possibly lunch • 3x40 minutes of organized vigorous PA per week in school. • PA in breaks and after school clubs.

-Other • School staff education • Packages of loose play and sports equipment for school classes • Community events • Fieldwork, interviews, logbooks, and short questionnaires for e.g., parents, school staff and local stakeholders • Observations -- --
+• Inspiration sheets for families on screen media habits, sleep and dietary habits etc. • Tips and inspiration for staff in after-school clubs on how to follow the national food-based guidelines • Cold-water dispensers, if relevant • Parent workshops at the school • Workshops, focus groups and interviews with children • Assignments / exercises for children during school time about screen media habits, sleep, nutrition and food competences • In the local community surrounding eight intervention schools (six municipalities): Workshops with local stakeholders and establishment of local community partnership groups.
+Other • School staff education • Packages of loose play and sports equipment for school classes • Community events • Fieldwork, interviews, focus groups, logbooks, and short questionnaires for e.g., children, parents, school staff and local stakeholders • Observations -- --